wabbajack-tools/mod-lists/phoenix-flavour/readme.md

     * Realistic

 If you're happy with the guide, please consider [donating to Phoenix on her Patreon](https://www.patreon.com/thephoenixflavour).
 None of this is possible without her and her team.

+If you need any support (or just want to hang out with us), feel free to join the [Wabbajack Discord server.](https://discord.gg/wabbajack)